-We consider all cash and highly liquid financial instruments with original maturities of three months or less, which are neither held for nor restricted by donors for long-term purposes, to be cash and cash equivalents.
+The Church considers all cash and highly liquid financial instruments with original maturities of three months or less, which are neither held for nor restricted by donors for long-term purposes, to be cash and cash equivalents.
 Funds received from the Momentum pledge campaign is restricted by donors for long term purposes and is not available for operating purposes.
-As of December 31, 2022, the Church had \$624,437 of cash restricted at year end.
+As of December 31, 2023, the Church had \$- of cash restricted at year end.